 freeview -v template.nii \ $SUBJECTS_DIR/fbirn-anat-101.v6/mri/orig.mgz:visible=0 -f \ $SUBJECTS_DIR/fbirn-anat-101.v6/surf/lh.white \ $SUBJECTS_DIR/fbirn-anat-101.v6/surf/rh.white \ -viewport cor -transform-volume

 Note: The -viewport flag allows us to specify the slice orientation displayed when we open FreeView.
 In this case we are opening FreeView with a coronal (cor) view.
 We also use the -tranform-volume flag.
-This with open the Transform Volume window with FreeSurfer.
+This will open the Transform Volume window with FreeSurfer.
 Both of these features can be selected after FreeView has already been opened (for example, we tell you how to open the Transform Volume window below), but including them in the our command will speed things up!
 It should also bring up an interface that looks like this:

 - The grayscale image is the functional data.